§ 2701 Scope of chapter.

 (a) A policy of group life insurance or group health insurance or the proceeds thereof payable to the individual insured or to the beneficiary thereunder, shall not be liable, either before or after payment, to be applied by any legal or equitable process to pay any debt or liability of such insured individual or his/her beneficiary or of any other person having a right under the policy.

 (b) This section shall not apply to group insurance issued pursuant to this title to a creditor covering his/her debtors to the extent that such proceeds are applied to payment of the obligation for the purpose of which the insurance was so issued.

-§ 2728 Same—Annuity contracts; assignability of rights.
+§ 2728 Exemption of proceeds, health insurance—Annuity contracts; assignability of rights.

 (a) The benefits, rights, privileges and options which under any annuity contract heretofore or hereafter issued are due or prospectively due the annuitant shall not be subject to execution nor shall the annuitant be compelled to exercise any such rights, powers or options nor shall creditors be allowed to interfere with or terminate the contract, except:

 (1) As to amounts paid for or as premium on any such annuity with intent to defraud creditors, with interest thereon, and of which the creditor has given the insurer written notice at its home office prior to the making of the payment to the annuitant out of which the creditor seeks to recover.
 Any such notice shall specify the amount claimed or such facts as will enable the insurer to ascertain such amount and shall set forth such facts as will enable the insurer to ascertain the annuity contract, the annuitant and the payment sought to be avoided on the ground of fraud.